9/2/2025

 If a student, Dora, misreads the word “horse” as “house” in the sentence “The horse eats the hay in the barn,” here’s how the three-cueing system cues could be applied:

-Without explicit instruction in phonemic awareness and phonics, many students are left guessing and memorizing under the MSV cueing system.
-The sound-symbol relationship allows learners to recognize words automatically, focusing their cognitive resources on comprehension.
-The three-cueing system, however, neglects this crucial relationship by often prompting students to guess words based on context or specific letters.
+The three-cueing system often prompts students to guess words based on context or specific letters.
 This can lead to confusion, particularly with words that have similar starting and ending letters but different letters in the middle.
 Students may struggle with comprehending complex texts and may misinterpret words.
 Moreover, this approach might limit vocabulary development.

 Navigating Changing Legislation: Bans and Opportunities

 As the discourse around literacy instruction evolves, so does the legislative landscape.
-A majority of states have already enacted laws mandating evidence-based curriculum or teacher training, while some have even explicitly prohibited the use of the three-cueing system in public schools.
-Others are still in deliberative stages, weighing the merits and drawbacks of such policies.
+Policymakers in the majority of states have already enacted laws mandating evidence-based curriculum or teacher training, while some have even explicitly prohibited the use of the three-cueing system in public schools.

 States in Motion